Travelers, there is no path, paths are made by walking.

 peter has left the building

-I just needed to escape from it all, start living my own life, and going to University seemed the best and quickest way out for me.
-So I left the home of my parents at 18 to study in Groningen, leaving my mom & dad (who just had been diagnosed with throat cancer) and my youngest brother behind.
-It was a big dilemma: how to live your own life, not be under the authority anymore of your parents, and yet family crisis expecting me to be home.
+I just needed to escape from it all, start trying living my own life, and going to University seemed the best and quickest way out for me.
+So I left the home of my parents at 18 to study in Business Management Groningen, leaving my mom & dad (who just had been diagnosed with throat cancer) and my youngest brother behind.
+My older brother and sister already left home before me.
+It was a big dilemma: how to live your own life, not be under the authority anymore of your parents, and yet family crisis expecting me to come home.

 I coped with it the best I could, but I felt really stuck between a rock and a hard place.
-And my grades suffered heavily as a result.
-Only after my dad passed away I was able to breath again and catch up with my studies and my life.
+And my grades suffered chronically as a result.
+Only after my dad passed away I was able to breath again and catch up with my studies and my life, sort of.
 In the end I did graduate in 1992, three years after my dad's passing.
 It had set me on the path of self-awareness.

 After ups and downs in the 15 years since graduating, I turned 40 and took a big leap of faith and started my own company in 2007.
 That seemed a turning point somehow, as I embarked on an adventurous inner and outer journey, inspired and fueled at the time by my discovery and love for pavement art on the one hand; and my hunger for creativity, teamplay and original ideas on the other hand.
-Now 13 years later, at the age of 53 as I write this (January 2020), I find myself at a cross roads again.
-A few months ago my mom passed away at age 86, thirty years after my dad.
-With her passing, a new chapter begins for me.
+Thirteen years later, at the age of 53 as I was writing this (January 2020), I found myself at a cross roads again.
+A few months before my mom passed away at age 86, thirty years after my dad.
+With her passing, a new chapter began for me.
 Or maybe even a whole new book.

-After 52 years I have come to the end of a very long and winding road, one that has been full of personal challenges and life lessons learned.
-I am in the process of finding my bearings again, resetting and calibrating my inner compass, preparing myself for a next leap of faith.
-It seems my real journey has only just begun.
-This website marks both the ending and the beginning of these journeys.
+Only weeks after I wrote the above, covid brought everything to a complete standstill.
+After 54 years I had come to the end of a very long and winding road, one that had been full of personal challenges and life lessons.
+I find myself now in the process of finding my bearings again, resetting and calibrating my compass, preparing myself for a last leap of faith.
+What do I do and where do I go next?